On this page:

 - Get extra supplies such as soap, tissues, cleaning supplies, non-perishable (shelf stable) food items, and pet food so you don't have to make as many trips to the store as you used to.
 If you or a household member has a chronic condition and regularly takes prescription drugs, talk to your doctor, pharmacist, and insurance provider about keeping an emergency supply of medications at home.
 Look to helpful resources, such as this VDH Pandemic Preparedness Checklist.

 - Choose a room in your home that can be used to separate sick household members from those who are healthy.
 Identify a separate bathroom for the sick person to use, if possible.

 - Talk with your family about COVID-19.
 Fear and anxiety about a disease are overwhelming and cause strong emotions in both children and adults.
 Learn more about things you can do to support yourself and your family here.

-For additional information see Daily Life and Coping
+For more information, see Daily Life and Coping.

 - Check the COVID-19 in Virginia webpage to find out if cases are going up in your community and if there are any new stay at home orders.

 - Masks should be worn in indoor public spaces if you are not vaccinated.
 Make sure that you remember your mask when you leave your home.

 - Masks do not have to be worn during all outdoor activities.
 If you are not vaccinated, you should wear a mask outdoors if you will be in a crowd, and can’t stay at least six feet away from others who do not live with you, in poorly ventilated space for a long period of time, or if participating in a group activity that includes chanting or singing.

 - If you won’t be able to wash your hands, bring hand sanitizer with you.